approach0/docs/src/usage.md

 ```

 Again, the output (resulting index) is generated under
-`./tmp` directory.

-Specify with `-o` option to overwrite previous index output.
+`./tmp` directory except when you specify `-o` option to name
+a output directory.

 If you are using indexer to add new documents into existing
-index in multiple runs, you need to ensure it by yourself
+index in multiple runs, you need to ensure that the newly added
-that the new documents are not previously indexed.
+documents are not previously indexed.
+Otherwise duplicate document
+may occur in search results.
+(Current indexer does not support index
+document update)

 If you are indexing a corpus with Chinese words, use `-d`
 option to specify CppJieba dictionary path when calling